p0pkern/Xiangqi/README.md

 ## Contributing
 This is a personal project for my portfolio.
 Suggestions are always welcome.

 ## Current Version Notes
-6/21/20 - TO DO correct horse movements.
-Test other pieces to see if they fall in to the same trap.
+TODO - Go back to Elephant and apply format from Horse to Elephant.
-6/20/20 - Horse piece movements added need to compensate for reverse indexing.
+6/21/20 - Fixed horse movements, utilized index_number rather than location 6/20/20 - Horse piece movements added need to compensate for reverse indexing.